 Paid Time Off (PTO)

+Though MacAtoZ is not legally required to do so, we offer Paid Time Off.
 Employees accrue 1 hour of PTO for every 30 hours worked.
 This time can be used for holidays, sick days, vacation, or any other purpose at the discretion of the employee.

 Employees are encouraged to use common sense in determining their fitness for work.
 We do not ask employees to take heroic measures in the face of injury or illness.
 Health first.